da4all/da4all.github.io/_cards/telling-counter-stories-with-data.md

 title: "Telling Counter-Stories with Data"

 teaser: >
   This activity prompts students to search the internet for data points about STEM education in the US, and to then develop a counter-story in response to Malcom Gladwell's narrative that low success rates among prospective STEM majors is a psychologically inevitable outcome.
+This activity can be completed over the time of one or two class periods.

 keywords:
   - "Data Storytelling"